-Last summer happened to coincide with doctor’s orders to wear sneakers all the time (not exaggerating), so it was nice to have shorts that bridge the casual/athletic gap so I could still look somewhat put together.
+The summer I bought these happened to coincide with doctor’s orders to wear sneakers all the time (not exaggerating), so it was nice to have shorts that bridge the casual/athletic gap so I could still look somewhat put together.
 It also helps that athleisure is so hot right now.

 The only drawback of these shorts is that they are a little lowcut.
 I’m 5’7″ with a long torso and they hit right at the top of my underwear.
 They aren’t super forgiving to “softer” body types but I’m also working on telling myself to STFU when I worry about whether I’m “toned” enough to look good in something.
 They’re comfy, I like them, and I look great in them dammit!

 If you’re trying to buy these champagne shorts on a beer budget, wait for Patagonia’s annual 20% sale late in the summer.
 Or, if you’re on a Treat Yoself kick like I was, splurge now.